 - Claire Bridges, In Your Creative Element.
 An overview of scientific studies of creative thinking.

-And as someone who will never love a glass screen as much as I love actual books, here is one virtual library I would recommend: Brainpickings.org – a lovingly curated source of information and reviews about all aspects of creativity.
+And as someone who will never love a glass screen as much as I love actual books, here is one virtual library I would recommend: The Marginalian – a lovingly curated source of information and reviews about all aspects of creativity.